skywickenden/JavaScript-Rotate/README.md

 At least...
-A CSS Rotate
+A CSS Rotate without bullshit
 ======

 A tool for CSS rotations using JavaScript.